-If a registrant has reason to believe that any of the Conflict Minerals in their supply chain may have originated in the Covered Countries, or if they are unable to determine the country of origin of those Conflict Minerals, then the issuer must describe its RCOI and also exercise due diligence on the Conflict Minerals' source and chain of custody.
-The registrant must annually submit a report (a Conflict Minerals Report (the "CMR")) to the SEC that includes a description of those due diligence measures.
+If a registrant has reason to believe that any of the Conflict Minerals in their supply chain may have originated in the Democratic Republic of the Congo or an adjoining country (the "Covered Country or Countries"), or if they are unable to determine the country of origin of those Conflict Minerals, then the registrant must describe its Reasonable Country of Origin Inquiry ("RCOI") and exercise due diligence on the Conflict Minerals' source and chain of custody.
+A registrant must annually submit a CMR to the SEC that includes a description of those due diligence measures.

-The report presented herein is not audited as the Rule requires an independent audit only if the Company asserts one or more of its products are "conflict-free."
+The CMR presented herein is not audited as the Rule requires an independent audit only if the Company asserts one or more of its products are "conflict-free."
 The Company is not making that statement regarding any of its products.